yig/GMU-CS425/README.md

 * `xmake project -k xcode -m debug` or `xmake project -k vsxmake -m debug` to generate an Xcode project on macOS or a Visual Studio solution on Windows.
 You make prefer debugging directly in the IDE. [[docs](https://xmake.io/#/plugin/builtin_plugins)]
 * `xmake watch` will re-run `xmake` automatically when any code changes. `xmake watch -r -t helloworld` will do the same and then run the `helloworld` target.
 * If you are having trouble with `xmake`, run with the flags `-vwD` to print a lot of diagnostic output.
+* If you install or remove a compiler, run `xmake g -c` to clear the global compiler detection cache.
 * `xmake run -w <path> <target>` runs the target with path as the working directory.

 ## Setting up version control